 Breastfeeding as a birth control (LAM)

-And the second condition for LAM is that you must not have had a period since given birth – and that is defined as any bleeding that’s occurred over two consecutive days after eight weeks of giving birth.
+2) You must not have had a period since giving birth.
+That is defined as any bleeding that has occurred over two consecutive days after eight weeks of giving birth.

-And the final point for LAM is that your baby must be 6 months old, or younger.
-It’s far less likely that you will ovulate in that first six months – you’re less likely to be fertile at that time – although it isn’t foolproof, and that’s why the method is 98% effective!
+3) Your baby must be aged six months or younger.
+It’s far less likely that you will ovulate in the first six months.
+You are less likely to be fertile at that time (although it is still possible to get pregnant), and that’s why the method is 98% effective and not 100%.

-So please be aware, also, that your baby suckling at the breast is really important in suppressing ovulation, and therefore if you are pumping your milk, and giving it by bottle, this will NOT be effective.
+Be aware that your baby suckling at the breast is an essential factor in suppressing ovulation, which means that if you are pumping your milk and giving it by a bottle or other method, this will not be effective.

 Review dates, references & further resources